 Portfolio & Family Photos

 I should also point out that the files represented here are landscape photographs only.
-Family photos are filed separately, so that I can find them more easily.
-I also have a file called “Portfolio”.
+So I can find them more easily, I file family photos separately.
+Also, I have a file called “Portfolio”.
 Every single processed image – landscapes, events, portraits, family photos – gets a space here.
 When I am finished processing, I simply create a small JPEG file with a frame a signature (you can see my frame on the White Sands photo up there) and save it to my portfolio file.
 When I’m not sure which photo I want – or when I want to show someone a selection of my work – I can browse my portfolio.

 There are all kinds of options for sorting your files… do it any way you like.
 What matters is that you can find what you are looking for – without getting too frustrated.
 So take a few minutes to think about how you want to sort things and then jump in and get started.
 It’s not as hard as you think!

 To learn more about organizing your photos check out our A PHOTOGRAPHERS GUIDE TO IMAGE MANAGEMENT & PHOTO BACKUP SOLUTIONS